Rubanoxd/Port-Windows-11-redmi-note-9_pro/guide/English/2-install-en.md

 ### Assign `Y` to esp volume

 #### Select the ESP volume of the phone
-> Use `list volume` to find it, it's the one named "ESPVAYU"
+> Use `list volume` to find it, it's the one named "ESPMIATOLL"

 ```diskpart
 select volume <number>